-But there’s even better way of reflecting to your conversation partner.
-If the situation allows it set some ground rules.
+But there’s an even better way of reflecting your conversation partner.
+If the situation allows it, set some ground rules.
 The main rule is that when one side says something then the other side has to repeat it back to them.
 You have to repeat it until the partner agrees that this is what they said.
 Then you can answer with your own argument.

 Different perspective may be right